 What Are the Business Regulations for Cannabis in Massachusetts?

 Massachusetts has joined many other U.S. states in legalizing the recreational marijuana.
-As described by the Marijuana Policy Project (MPP), Massachusetts residents voted decisively in favor of Ballot Question 4 in 2016—putting the state on a path towards taxing and regulating the adult use of marijuana products and related cannabis products.
+In 2016, Massachusetts residents voted decisively in favor of Ballot Question 4—putting the state on a path toward taxing and regulating adult use cannabis related marijuana products.

 “A lot of people think, ‘How hard can it be selling pot?’” says Andrew D. Myers, an attorney with Davis, Malm & D’Agostine in Boston who advises cannabis businesses.
 “But it’s complicated and requires a lot of work.”